Barnsley Sunflowers

 ArtWorks is proud to be launching an exciting new campaign at our Barnsley site in celebration of Mencap’s Learning Disability Week 2025.
 The national theme, "Do You See Me?", encourages society to truly recognise and value individuals who have a learning disability.
 At ArtWorks, we are embracing this message with our own creative initiative: Barnsley Sunflowers – Let’s Grow!

-Through a series of engaging workshops hosted every Friday in March at Barnsley Civic, we invite the Barnsley public to join us in a collaborative act of creativity and visibility.
-Together, we will plant sunflower seeds and create beautiful paper sunflowers to create an installation at Barnsley Civic, ensuring that during Learning Disability Week in June, Barnsley is blooming with recognition, inclusion and celebration.
+Through a series of engaging workshops we invite the public to join us in a collaborative act of creativity and visibility.
+Together, we will create beautiful paper sunflowers for an installation at Barnsley Civic, ensuring that during Learning Disability Week in June, Barnsley is blooming with recognition, inclusion and celebration.

 What is Learning Disability Week?